Karol-Czyzewski/dj-course/M3/developer-distractor-destroyer/README.md

 - See time spent on the current site (live, updates every second).
 - View your top 10 sites by time spent.
 - Click "Clear All Data" to reset stats.

+### Focus Timeline & Filters

+1. In the popup choose **"Focus Timeline & Filters"** or open `history.html` directly.
+2. Pick a granularity (daily/weekly/monthly) via the segmented control.
+3. Apply a preset range or switch to **Custom** and use the date pickers.
+4. Analyze the chart plus bucket cards to understand where your time flows.

+### Import / Export Stats

+1. Open the stats page (`stats.html`).
+2. In the **Data tools** panel choose:
+  - **Export JSON** to download your current metrics (time totals, history buckets, gotcha counts, blocked sites).
+  - **Import JSON** to load a previously exported snapshot (overwrites matching fields).
+3. Imported data is stored locally only.

 ### Wildcard Examples